Search:

 Managed for Control Plane layer by Cloud Provisioner

 Their cloud providers fully manage these services.
-You can provision those services as-code (terraform etc.).
+You can provision those services as-code (terraform, etc.).

 AWS EKS: